Use Your Device Securely

 Use the University Virtual Private Network (VPN)

 Access the University network securely – even when you're not on campus – with the University Virtual Private Network (VPN).
-Use VPN when you are:
+Use a VPN when you are:

 - Using non-University WiFi networks